-- (a) Newly hired probationary employees upon completion of the initial six (6) months of employment will be credited with accrued vacation and are eligible to take vacation leave with pay.
-Employees terminated within the first six (6) months of employment will not be eligible to receive vacation leave payout. - (b) Long Term Vacation Requests (Longer than one full workweek) Vacations will be scheduled by the City based upon operational needs and then by seniority.
+(a) Newly hired probationary employees-upon completion of the initial six (6) months of employment will be credited with accrued vacation and are eligible to take vacation leave with pay, as accrued.
+Employees terminated within the first six (6) months of employment will not be eligible to receive vacation leave payout.

+(b) Long Term Vacation Requests (longer than one full workweek): Vacations will be scheduled by the City based upon operational needs and then by seniority.
 If two (2) or more employees request the same period of time and the matter cannot be resolved by agreement of the parties concerned, the employee having the greatest length of City service shall be granted the time; however, seniority may only be exercised once, for one block of time during a calendar year.
 Employees exercising their seniority for vacation scheduling must notify the City a minimum of six (6) weeks prior to taking the vacation.
 Employees requesting vacation must do so in writing and the City will respond to such requests within five (5) working days.
-If a request for long-term vacation is denied, the employee may request an explanation within ten (10) calendar days. - (c) Short Term Vacation Short term vacation shall be defined as vacation hours requested by an employee for less than one (1) full workweek, which may include Hholidays.
+If a request for long term vacation is denied, the employee may request an explanation within ten (10) days of the denial.
+When requested, the City will respond within ten (10) calendar days.

+(dc) Short Term Vacation: Short term vacation shall be defined as vacation hours requested by an employee for less than one (1) full workweek, which may include holidays.
 Short term vacation requests must be received in advance of the need for leave.
-The requests will be reviewed on a first-come, firstserved basis and approved or denied subject to the department's operating needs.
+The requests will be reviewed on a first-come, first-served basis and approved or denied subject to the department's operating needs.
 The supervisor will respond to the request as soon as possible.
 Short term vacation requests may also be granted with an agreement between the employee's direct supervisor and the employee making the request.
-Short term vacation requests may not be used in lieu of sick leave. - (d) In instances of emergency or issues that are deemed to have arisen from events that are beyond the employee's control, short term vacation requests will be evaluated on a case by case basis.
+Short term vacation requests may not be used in lieu of sick leave, unless compliant with Article 10 and 12.

+(ed) In instances of emergency or issues that are deemed to have arisen from events that are beyond the employee's control, short term vacation requests will be evaluated on a case by case basis.
 Such requests may be made through phone call, text message, or email, and will be made with whichever method is preferred by the employee's supervisor.